roxana-k/dynamic_modeling_plants_hare_lynx/README.md

 #### Satiation constants (b)
 b1 and b2 determine how quickly hares and lynx become satiated.
-Higher values mean the animals reach satiation faster, limiting their maximum consumption rate.
+Higher values mean the animals reach satiation faster.

 #### Natural death rates (d)
 d1 and d2 represent the natural death rates of hares and lynx, independent of predation.